hectorgimenez/koolo/README.md

 - Diablo II: LOD 1.13c (required by https://github.com/blacha/diablo2/tree/master/packages/map)

 ## Quick Start
-Koolo will be clicking, moving the mouse, pressing keys...
-Basically this makes the computer unusable while running the bot.
-It's recommended to run it on a [virtual machine](https://github.com/jamesstringerparsec/Easy-GPU-PV).

 - If you haven't done yet, install **Diablo II: LOD 1.13c**
 - [Download](https://github.com/hectorgimenez/koolo/releases) the latest Koolo release, or alternatively you can [build it from source](#development-environment)
 - Extract the zip file in a directory of your choice.